 Artistic Adviser of the annual music festival From Easter to Ascension

-First Prize/Gold Medal at the Artur Rubinstein Piano Master Competition and at the Sidney International Piano Competition
+First Prize/Gold Medal at the Arthur Rubinstein Piano Master Competition and at the Sydney International Piano Competition

 Awarded one of the most prestigious Georgian national awards, the Order of Honor

 Recently recorded the Beethoven Fourth Concerto with cadenzas by eleven different composers

 Has taught for 18 years at the Juilliard School and for 39 summers at the Music Academy of the West

 Frequent judge in international piano competitions and prizewinner of three international competitions (Bolzano, Darmstadt, and Brussels)

 Has an extensive repertoire, including 59 performed piano concerti